Address: 92-95 Front St E, Toronto ON

 Bertrand Alépée (Tempered Room) served chewy pecan macaron, praline cream, raspberry jam, candied hazelnut.
 It had just the perfect amount of sweetness for me.

-Unfortunately, I missed out on the the oyster station from Hooked (I love oysters!), as they ran out of oysters by the time I realized the station was there.
+Unfortunately, I missed out on the oyster station from Hooked (I love oysters!), as they ran out of oysters by the time I realized the station was there.

 I did not have much alcoholic beverages that evening, but I enjoyed the tea selections from Lemon Lily Tea and Carol Mark’s ‘Primal Tea’ before and after my meal.
 Lemon Lily Tea is one of our household favourites, so I was so happy they were in attendance serving their organic and loose-leaf teas.

-Follow @foodShareTO on Twitter and join the the food conversations (#recipeforchange).
+Follow @foodShareTO on Twitter and join the food conversations (#recipeforchange).
 Next year, grab early bird tickets or come with a friend to receive a discount and “party for the future of food!”

 Thank you to Mary Luz (@maryluzonfood) and Food Share (@foodshareTO) for the invitation to cover the event.